 She has built strong working relationships with all the key platforms, enabling appropriate and cost-effective strategies to be built and enforced for brands.

-During her talk, Jet will establish how to identify and protect your various intellectual property rights, but from an online brand protection perspective.
-This will highlight the importance of maintaining a healthy IP portfolio and discuss how to best exploit these important rights.
+During her presentation, Jet established how to identify and protect your various intellectual property rights, but from an online brand protection perspective.
+This highlighted the importance of maintaining a healthy IP portfolio and discuss how to best exploit these important rights.

-She will also present alternatives to IP in protecting your work, such as including secret ingredients within your products and signing NDAs, and suggest what actions to take if you do discover you are being infringed.
+She also presented alternatives to IP in protecting your work, such as including secret ingredients within your products and signing NDAs, and suggest what actions to take if you do discover you are being infringed.